LPO: Discovering Missed Peephole Optimizations with Large Language Models: Related Work

+\underline{Comparison with \proj: } Superoptimizers are capable of discovering new optimization patterns, but they are computationally expensive, thus often limited to tiny window size or specific instruction sets.
+They may also fail to produce results within reasonable time.
+In contrast, \proj leverages \llms to explore optimization opportunities, which is less restricted by the code size and instruction sets, and thus can potentially detect more diverse missed optimizations.

 \myparagraph{Differential Testing for Missed Optimizations} Differential testing~\cite{mckeeman1998differential} compares the outputs of two or more programs on identical inputs to detect discrepancies, which may reveal bugs.
 Barany~\cite{barany2018finding} applied this technique to compilers, identifying missed optimizations by comparing code generated by different compilers for the same source program.
 Theodoridis \etal~\cite{theodoridis2022finding} extended this approach to dead code elimination, while Liu \etal~\cite{liu2023exploring} used differential testing to evaluate WebAssembly optimizers by comparing their outputs with those of modern C compilers.
 Italiano and Cummins~\cite{italiano2024finding} further advanced differential testing for code size optimizations, proposing methods such as comparing outputs from seed and mutated code, evaluating different optimization settings, and analyzing outputs from different compiler versions or distinct compilers.

-Differential testing is effective for discovering missed optimizations, but it is limited to optimizations that have been implemented in other compilers or that are not generalized enough.
+\underline{Comparison with \proj: } Differential testing is effective for discovering missed optimizations, but it is limited to optimizations that have been implemented in other compilers or that are not generalized enough.
 In contrast, \proj can potentially discover new optimizations that have not been implemented in any compiler.